rithu2000/DataNeuron/README.md

-# Your Project Name
+# React Resizable

-Welcome to Resizable component project!
+Welcome to DataNeuron project!
 This project is built with react and nodejs.

 ## Getting Started